There's much more to email campaigns than drafting up some copy and hitting send.

 That's essentially what sending emails too frequently in your cadence is like.
-If your leads are receiving obtrusive, daily reminders and promotions from you, they'll unsubscribe from your mailing list.
+If your leads receive obtrusive, daily reminders and promotions from you, they'll unsubscribe from your mailing list.

 There's no magic figure when it comes to email frequency.
 It's going to vary from business to business.
-It may take some time to get the right feel for how often you should be sending your emails.
+It may take some time to get the right feel for how often you should send your emails.